The World Is Still Worth Exploring: A Practical Guide to Smart, Safe International Travel in 2026

 We hope you enjoyed these tips and they help you prepare for your next trip.

 We know how important it is to have thoughtfully planned itineraries, so the travel is fulfilling for everyone.
 Expats Traveling Group partners with trustworthy family-friendly tour operators all over the globe!
 Our travel itineraries include unique and memorable experiences based on your interests, goals, and budget.
-Kids can get hands-on with the local culture through handicrafts and volunteerism.
-Imagine your kids making pizza in Italy, playing the marimba in Guatemala, or writing numbers using Inca symbols in Peru.
-Often, doing is learning.

 Thanks for reading until the end; I thought I’d share one more tip!